dkrasne/visualizing_intertextuality/src/index.md

 		${
 			display(html`
 			<h4>The intertextual ancestry of the selected passage</h4>
-			<p style="font-size:smaller;">Mouse over a node to see the work and section that it represents.
+			<p style="font-size:smaller;">Mouse over a rectangular node to see the work and section that it represents.
 Mouse over a linking flow path to see the word(s) it represents.</p>
 			<p style="font-size:smaller;">A full explanation of how to read this visualization can be found on <a href="./sankey">the Full Intertext Diagram page</a>.</p>
 			${display(sectionSankey)}`)
 		}